noahehall/theBookOfNoah/0current/aws/exams/services/Storage/elasticblockstore.md

 ## best practices

 - required for immutable infrastructure with EC2s
-  - you can keep app state on the EBS and immutable server state on the EC2 instance store
+  - you can keep app state on the EBS and server state on the EC2 instance store
   - the EBS life cycle isnt related to the EC2/instance store lifecycle
 - ensure your taking regular snapshots, and removing old snapshots
 - use cases